jamesmaniscalco/gardener/README.md

 # gardener
 Raspberry Pi / Flask automatic plant waterer.

+This is tuned for an ADS1115 ADC with 'Capacitive Soil Moisture Sensor v1.2'.
+On my Pi, I have the ADS on the 5 VDC rail and the sensor on the 3.3 VDC supply to prevent blowing out the ADC channels.

 ## Requirements:
 This uses python 3.5, the default python for Raspbian (as of 2019-01-27).